We provide you with an Android demo app to showcase 3 pipelines: fiducial and natural image marker-based pipelines and a SLAM.

 Otherwise you could simply execute ./plugin/unity/SolARUnityPlugin/Bundle.bat

-to bundle .so of your Remaken packages and wrap SWIG.
+to bundle all of your Remaken packages and wrap SWIG.

 You cannot directly test your pipeline in Unity Editor with modules built for Android.
 It is recommended to develop for your OS in a first time and then provide your module for Android. |